arvvoid/plugin.video.hbogoeu/README.md

 This add-on is not officially commissioned/supported by HBO®.
 The trademark HBO® Go is registered by Home Box Office, Inc.
 For more information on HBO® Go Europe visit the official website: http://hbogo.eu

+This is also not an "official Add-on" by the Kodi team.
+I have no affiliation with the Kodi team.

 THERE IS NO WARRANTY FOR THE ADD-ON, IT CAN BREAK AND STOP WORKING AT ANY TIME.

 If an official app is available for your platform, use it instead of this.